Air date: July 1, 1960.

 - Hair of Gold, Heart of Gold: Gregory wrote Mary, his second, much more calm and sweet love interest to be blonde-haired.

-- Happily Married: Gregory and Mary at the ending, after Veronica destroys herself.
+- Happily Married: Gregory and Mary at the ending, after Victoria destroys herself.

-- Oddball in the Series: This is one of the only episodes of The Twilight Zone where Rod Serling appears at the end rather than at the beginning, though he appears at both the beginning and the end in "The Obsolete Man" and "The Fugitive".
+- Oddball in the Series: This is the only episode of The Twilight Zone where Rod Serling appears at the end rather than at the beginning, though he appears at both the beginning and the end in "The Obsolete Man" and "The Fugitive".
 It is also the only one where he is part of the story as opposed to merely delivering narration.
-Gregory throws the "Rod Serling" envelope into the fire and he disappears in the same way as Mary and Veronica.
+Gregory throws the "Rod Serling" envelope into the fire and he disappears in the same way as Mary and Victoria.

-- Oh, Crap!: Veronica, too late, when she starts feeling weird as the envelope crinkles up in the flames and she realizes Gregory was telling the truth.
+- Oh, Crap!: Victoria, too late, when she starts feeling weird as the envelope crinkles up in the flames and she realizes Gregory was telling the truth.

 - Pygmalion Plot: Gregory West and his habit of inventing women to be with.
 His first attempt failed quite badly but his second attempt seems to be a success.